nhsconnect/nhslogin/src/integrating-to-sandpit.md

  Do not use any other personal information when completing registration.
 This includes NHS number and ID photo - take a picture of anything you like, within reason!

  We don’t tend to approve new registrations in this environment.
-If you need us to do this please get in touch via slack - see below for joining info.
+If you need us to do this please get in touch via Slack.